open-telemetry/oteps/text/0000-template.md

 ## Explanation

 All of this functionality will be optional, so the user does not need to do extra work if they do not need a dynamic config service.
-If they do, the user, when instrumenting their application, would need to configure the open telemetry agent with the endpoint of their remote configuration service, as well as a Resource and a default config in case we fail to read from the service.
+If they do, the user, when instrumenting their application, would need to configure the open telemetry SDK with the endpoint of their remote configuration service, as well as a Resource and a default config in case we fail to read from the service.

 The user must then set up the config service.
 This can be done throught the collector, which can set up either a stand-alone service, or as something that is an interface to the remote configurations of the user's monitoring and tracing backend, "translating" them to comply with the Open Telemetry configuration protocol